gsamokovarov/web-console/README.markdown

 There is an experimental _JRuby_ 1.7 support.
 See Installation section for more information.

-_Rubinius_ in 1.9 mode may work, but it hasn't been explicitly tested.

 _Web Console_ is built explicitly for _Rails 4_.

 Installation